cstaelen/tidarr/README.md

 - Download covers
 - Admin password
 - M3U file for playlist with customizable path
-- Sync playlists with cron
+- Watch and sync playlists, mixes and artists with cron
 - Skip download if track exists
 - Custom CSS